This is the multi-page printable view of this section. Click here to print.

 SCM Repository

-Tool NameEnter a tool name for user identification.
+Tool nameEnter the tool name for user identification.

-URLEnter the URL address to access the tool.
+URLEnter the URL address to access the tool

 • Duplicate URLs cannot be registered.

-URL for APIEnter the Github.com API path.
+URL for APIGithub.com Please enter the API path.

-IDP UsageSelect whether to use IDP.
+IDP usageSelect whether to use IDP.

-User Account Authentication TypeSelect the authentication type for tool users.
+User account authentication typeSelect the authentication type for the tool user.

 Table.
 SCM Repository Input Items